carbon-language/carbon-lang/docs/project/goals.md

 excluding or marginalizing members of the community.
 However, we expect to inevitably make choices that benefit some Carbon community members more than others.
-We will provide justification for these decisions, but achieving Carbon's goals -- including that of a healthy community -- will be the guiding rule.
+We will provide justification for these decisions, but achieving Carbon's goals—including that of a healthy community—will be the guiding rule.

 ### Language tools and ecosystem